vittorioromeo/vr-game-checklist/README.md

 - [ ] My game allows the player to specify arbitrary X, Y, and Z offsets for the controller positions. [^controller_offset_adjustment]

 [^controller_offset_adjustment]: This issue is way less common than controller angle issues, but it still possible to encounter it with games that were tested on only a specific set of controllers.
 Sometimes the in-game hands' positions do not match the controller positions in the real world.
 Rather than hardcoding offsets for each possible VR setup in existence, let players specify them in the options.

+### Weapon Handling

+- [ ] My game allows the player to hold/use/drop weapons with any hand. [^any_hand_weapon_handling]

+[^any_hand_weapon_handling]: Some games, such as "Half-Life: Alyx", arbitrarily decide to glue a weapon to one of the player's hands, preventing the player from performing many interesting and immersive actions (e.g. dual-wielding, temporarily holding the weapon with the non-dominant hand, corner-peeking from the non-dominant hand side, temporarily dropping the weapon to do something else, throwing the weapon as a last resort or as a stylish move, etc.).
+While an option to glue a weapon to the player's hand might be a good idea as an accessibility option, it should not be the default.

+    If your game doesn't support dropping weapons, it is still a good idea to let the players hold them and de-spawn them (or automatically return them to holsters/inventory) when they are not being held.
+Examples of games doing this are "Until You Fall" and "Resident Evil 4 VR".

+- [ ] For accessibility reasons, my game allows to keep holding a weapon even if the controller is not being held (e.g. not pressing the side button on Oculus controllers or not physically grabbing the Valve Index controller).

 ## Contributing